zenfuse/zenfuse.js/www/docs/basics/creating-instance.md

 # Creating instance

-Before using exchange methods, you need to create instatnce.
+Before using exchange methods, you need to create instance.
 Each instance can has unique environment.

 ```js
 import { Binance, FTX, OKX, BitGlobal } from 'zenfuse';